ShinniUwU/Injekta/README.md

 - **Stats Tracking:** Check your total logged injections and current weekly streak with `/stats`.
 - **Scheduling & Reminders:**
   - Set a global injection schedule (day, time, timezone) using `/setinjectionschedule` (Admin-only).
-  - Receive automatic reminders 1 hour before the scheduled time in a designated channel.
+  * Receive automatic reminders 1 hour before the scheduled time in a designated channel.
-  - Receive a prompt in the designated channel when it's time to log your injection.
+  * Receive a prompt in the designated channel when it's time to log your injection.
+- **Log Deletion:**
+    - Users can delete their own latest log (or a specific one by ID) using `/deletemylog` (with confirmation).
+    - Admins can delete any specific log entry for any user using `/admindeletelog`.
 - **Admin Tools:**
   - Admins can check logs (`/checklogs user:@username`) and stats (`/stats user:@username`) for other users.
   - Admins can log injections for other users using the `/logfor user:@username` command.
-- **Persistent Storage:** All injection records and settings are stored securely in a Supabase database.
+- **Persistent Storage:** All injection records and settings are stored securely in a PostgreSQL database.
 - **Modern Development Stack:**
   - Built with TypeScript and Discord.js v14.
+  - Uses `pg` (node-postgres) for database interaction.
   - Uses `node-cron` for scheduling.
   - Includes ESLint, Prettier, Husky, and lint-staged for code quality and Git hooks.
   - Uses Winston for structured and readable logging.